 The back garden – a shady paradise

 So where does one start?
 Our garden is pretty well established and almost everything grows.
-We have lots of trees so shade-loving plants, like water-wise indigenous Clivias, which grow wild in forested woodland areas in South Africa, thrive in our garden.
+We have lots of trees so shade-loving plants, like this water-wise indigenous Clivia.
+She grows wild in the forested woodland areas in South Africa and thrives in our garden.

-A friend of ours, who sadly passed away, cultivated the most gorgeous Clivias and gave us some very rare yellow and peach seedlings.
-Damn, I miss his smile and he’s love of all things natural.
+A friend of ours, who sadly passed away, cultivated them and gave us some very rare yellow and peach seedlings.
+Damn, I miss his smile and his love of all things natural.

 Another indigenous beauty we have in the garden is the Agapanthus.
 They have strap-like leaves and produce beautiful balls of purple or white flowers in summer.
 We’re lucky enough to have a rare hybrid that carries a mix of purple and white flowers.